emmajanedrews/base-template/_posts/2017-10-25-are-you-asking-agents-the-right-questions.md

 {% include pullquote.html %}

-The answer is obvious, and this is the same way you should approach your real estate needs.&nbsp;**Someone like myself who sells 150 homes per year and other agents who sell far less may have close to the same commission rate.**&nbsp;So, the only real way to determine which agent will provide you with the best service is by asking key questions.
+The answer is obvious, and this is the same way you should approach your real estate needs. **Someone like myself who sells 150 homes per year and other agents who sell far less may have close to the same commission rate.** So, the only real way to determine which agent will provide you with the best service is by asking key questions.

 An agent should be able to show you their experience and results.
 You need proof of their success and references to confirm their claims.